normid291/Linux-System-Dashboard-Tracker/README.md

 ```

 **3. Stop it:**
-Press `Ctrl + C` at any time — it'll exit cleanly with a goodbye message instead of just cutting off.
+Press `Ctrl + C` at any time, it'll exit cleanly with a goodbye message instead of just cutting off.

 ## Requirements